Zeta functions of virtually nilpotent groups: Introduction

 Defining

 the last expression becomes

-It follows that the analytic properties of $\zeta_G^*(s)$ can be deduced from the analytic properties of the series $\zeta_{S,K}^*(s)$ and thus these series will be central in the whole paper.
-We shall also consider their local factors at a prime $p$:
+It follows that the analytic properties of $\zeta_G^*(s)$ can be deduced from the analytic properties of the series $\zeta_{S,K}^*(s)$ which, therefore, will be central in our study.
+For a rational prime $p$, we shall also consider the series

-These series was considered in \cite{dSMS} to study the analytic properties of zeta functions of finitely generated virtually abelian groups.
-Assuming that $N$ is a finitely generated free abelian group, then there is an Euler product decomposition (Proposition 2.2, \emph{loc. cit}):
+These series are also the focus of the aforementioned work \cite{dSMS} on zeta functions of finitely generated virtually abelian groups.
+Assuming that $N$ is a finitely generated free abelian group, then there is an Euler product decomposition \cite[Proposition 2.2]{dSMS}

-We will prove this again (Proposition \ref{existence of Euler product}) observing that we only need to assume that $N$ is a $\tau$-group.
+This will be proved again in Section 2 by observing that we only need to assume that $N$ is a $\tau$-group.

-It is easy to see that finitely generated virtually nilpotent groups are virtually $\tau$-groups.
-Therefore, rather than talking about finitely generated virtually nilpotent group we shall consider short exact sequences $S:1\rightarrow N\xrightarrow{\iota} G\xrightarrow{\pi} F\rightarrow 1$, where $N$ is a $\tau$-group and $F$ is a finite group, and by abuse of the language we shall call them virtually $\tau$-groups.
+A finitely generated virtually nilpotent group is also a virtually $\tau$-group.
+Thus, rather than talking about finitely generated virtually nilpotent groups, we shall consider short exact sequences of groups $S:1\rightarrow N\xrightarrow{\iota} G\xrightarrow{\pi} F\rightarrow 1$, where $N$ is a $\tau$-group and $F$ is finite and, by abuse of the language, we shall call them virtually $\tau$-groups too.